google/xls/docs_src/xls_style.md

 within a `StatusOr` is the expensive part).

-The implication being: if there's an API where "not found" is a reasonable outcome, prefer `absl::optional<>` as a return value to indicate that / go with the grain of cost.
+The implication being: if there's an API where "not found" is a reasonable outcome, prefer `std::optional<>` as a return value to indicate that / go with the grain of cost.

 Something like a filesystem API would be a classic example -- where you